 Reckless vehicle operation: Recklessness on the roadway can take many forms.
 Drivers who run red lights or stop signs.
 Motorists who fail to yield the right of way to other vehicles or pedestrians.
 Drivers who operate their vehicles at an excessive rate of speed (over the speed limit) or at a speed that is dangerous given the current conditions.
 Motorists who make reckless and dangerous lane changes.
 These are all violations of the rules of the road and dangerous behaviors that can put others in danger.

-If you have been injured or concussed, by a negligent driver, it would be in your best interest to contact an experienced Pennsylvania personal injury lawyer who will stay on your side, fight for your rights and help you secure maximum compensation for your losses while holding the at-fault parties accountable.
+If you have been injured or concussed, by a negligent driver, it would be in your best interest to contact an experienced auto accident lawyer who will stay on your side, fight for your rights and help you secure maximum compensation for your losses while holding the at-fault parties accountable.